 LOREX: Research Exchange Opportunities

 ASLO anticipates supporting ~30 students for carrying out competitive international research exchanges in 2020 and 2021.
-Each participant will receive focused international collaboration professional development training, as well as support for travel and living expenses at the host institution.
+Each participant will receive focused international collaboration professional development training, as well as support for travel and living expenses at the host institution for a period of 4-8 weeks.
 Students will also receive funding to attend the orientation workshop in conjunction with the February conference (either 2020 Ocean Sciences Meeting or 2021 Aquatic Sciences Meeting) prior to their exchange.

 (Note: lodging and food is only covered for the days of the conference required for LOREX participation; abstract fees or lodging for additional days at the conference must be funded by the student)